 I have a diverse academic background ranging from Mechanical Engineering to Machine Learning.
 I started by completing a BSc and MSc at Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland, where I specialized in Computational Fluid Dynamics (CFD) and Computational Science.
 I also followed a joint master’s degree program with the Institut Supérieur de l’Aéronautique et de l’Espace (ISAE-Supaero) in Toulouse, France and graduated from the Data and Decision Sciences progam.

 After my studies I moved to New York to join the Innovation Lab of BNP Paribas, a major french bank.
-I was working on implementing state of the art Natural Language Processing models in order to understand legal language.
+I was working on implementing state of the art Natural Language Processing models, adapting them to legal language.

-Since october 2019, I joind the Flowers team at Inria Bordeaux as a PhD sutdent under the supervision of Pierre-Yves Oudeyer and Clément Moulin-Frier.
+Since october 2019, I joind the Flowers team at Inria Bordeaux as a PhD candidate under the supervision of Pierre-Yves Oudeyer and Clément Moulin-Frier.

 Summary: This blog post presents a supra-communicative view of language and advocates for the use of language as a cognitive tool to organize the cognitive development of intrinsically motivated artificial agents.
 We go over studies revealing the cognitive functions of language in humans, cover similar uses of language in the design of artificial agents and advocate for the pursuit of Vygotskian embodied agents - artificial agents that leverage language as a cognitive tool to structure their continuous experience, form abstract representations, reason, imagine creative goals, plan towards them and simulate future possibilities.